foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

   .. image:: /img/lab11_builds_2.png
         :alt: smarthome system

-4. Interact using EMSK and Dashboard.
-You can press the button L/R/X to see the led changes on board and also on dashboard web app.
+5. Try out functions of EMSK and Dashboard.
+You can press the button L/R/X to see LED toggling on board, and the status of LEDs also changes on dashboard web app.
-   You can also click the lights of DESIRED STATUS pane on the dashboard app, and see the led changes on board and dashboard web app.
+   You can also click the lights of *DESIRED STATUS* pane on the dashboard app, and check the reactions of LEDs status on board and dashboard web app.

   .. image:: /img/lab11_builds_3.png
         :alt: smarthome system